 There are so many varieties of coffee beans out there either at a supermarket or at a coffee shop.
 This could lead to you being confused.
 To help you out, you can learn a few things about coffee bean criteria:

-a.
-Lightly roasted coffee beans have the highest caffeine levels.
-Darker ones are not high in caffeine levels; in fact, the darker the beans, the lowest the levels are.
+- Lightly roasted coffee beans have the highest caffeine levels.
+Darker ones are not high in caffeine levels in fact, the darker the beans, the lowest the levels are.
 Dark roast beans were in contact with heat for a longer time.
 This burned out the caffeine.